Public art in Qatar: East-West/West-East by Richard Serra

 Set in a natural corridor formed by gypsum plateaus, East-West/West-East spans over a kilometre in length, and crosses the peninsula of the Brouq Nature Reserve connecting the waters of the Gulf.
 East-West/West-East consists of four steel plates measured by their relation to the topography.
-The plates, which rise to 14.7 meters and 16.7 meters above the ground, are level to each other; they are also level to the gypsum plateaus on either side.
+The plates, which rise to 14.7 m and 16.7 m above the ground, are level to each other; they are also level to the gypsum plateaus on either side.
 Despite the great distance that the plates span, all four can be seen and explored from either end of the sculpture.

 Shadows Travelling on the Sea of the Day by Olafur Eliasson

 Made of steel, fiberglass and mirrors, the large circular artworks are located in the desert and can be seen from afar.
 When up close and walking under the display, the mirrors reflect the sand, so by looking up viewers can see the ground.
 Olafur Eliasson, an Icelandic-Danish artist, created the twenty circular shelters to allow visitors to perceive the world from a different angle.